ULHPC/tutorials/advanced/ParallelExec/README.md

        (node)$> paraFoam -touch
        (node)$> paraFoam -touch -region wallFilmRegion
        (node)$> decomposePar -region wallFilmRegion
+       (node)$> decomposePar

 Solver execution, note the environment variables we need to export:

        (node)$> mpirun -x MPI_BUFFER_SIZE -x WM_PROJECT_DIR -x PATH -x LD_LIBRARY_PATH -hostfile $OAR_NODEFILE reactingParcelFilmFoam -parallel

+Note that the solver execution will take a long time - you can interrupt and/or test in a larger job, which would require:

+- editing the `decomposeParDict` file to change the `numberOfSubdomains` directive in order to match the new number of processes
+- then rerun the `decomposePar` commands as above

+Parenthesis: how can you achieve the best (fastest) execution time?
+Some questions to think about:

+- is just increasing the number of cores (oarsub -l core=XYZ) optimal? (no, but why not?)
+- is it better if you check the network hierarchy on the Gaia cluster and target nodes 'closer together'? (yes)
+- would it be fastest if you run on the fastest (most XYZ GHz) nodes? (not exactly, why?)
+- will using OAR properties to target the most recent nodes be the best? (yes but not yet optimal, why not?)
+- can you get an additional speedup if you recompile OpenFOAM on the most recent nodes to take advantage of the newer instruction set available in their CPUs? (yes!)

 After the main execution, post-processing steps: